 The Notes will be a new issue of debt securities for which there initially will not be a trading market.
-Although the June 2024 Notes are listed on the NYSE American and trade under the symbol "SCCB," the December 2024 Notes are listed on the NYSE American under the symbol "SACC," the 2025 Notes are listed on the NYSE American under the symbol "SCCC," the 2026 Notes are listed on the NYSE American under the symbol "SCCD" and the March 2027 Notes are listed on the NYSE American under the symbol "SCCE," we cannot assure you that the Notes will be approved for listing on the NYSE American or that trading of the Notes will commence within 30 days of the original issue date.
+Although the June 2024 Notes are listed on the NYSE American and trade under the symbol "SCCB," the December 2024 Notes are listed on the NYSE American under the symbol "SACC," the 2025 Notes are listed on the NYSE American under the symbol "SCCC" and the 2026 Notes are listed on the NYSE American under the symbol "SCCD," we cannot assure you that the Notes will be approved for listing on the NYSE American or that trading of the Notes will commence within 30 days of the original issue date.